Computational Complexity of Covering Two-vertex Multigraphs with Semi-edges: Two-vertex target graphs

-NP-hardness of the {\sc $(2,1)$-Coloring} is proved by a reduction from {\sc NAE-3-SAT}~\cite{k:GJ79} by using three kinds of building blocks: a clause gadget (here $K_{1,3}$), a vertex gadget enforcing the same color on selected subset of vertices, and a garbage collection that allows to complete the coloring to a cubic graph, that as a part contains the vertex and clause gadgets linked together to represent a given instance of {\sc NAE-3-SAT}.
+NP-hardness of the {\sc $(2,1)$-Coloring} is proved in Lemma~\ref{t:ab-coloring-np-21} by a reduction from {\sc NAE-3-SAT}~\cite{k:GJ79} by using three kinds of building blocks: a clause gadget (here $K_{1,3}$), a vertex gadget enforcing the same color on selected subset of vertices, and a garbage collection that allows to complete the coloring to a cubic graph, that as a part contains the vertex and clause gadgets linked together to represent a given instance of {\sc NAE-3-SAT}.
 This reduction is the actual core of the proof, and is briefly sketched in Figures~\ref{fig:malaab-2.0} and~\ref{fig:malaab-4.0}.
 The former one shows a special gadget $H_1$ used in the color-enforcing constructions of this reduction.
 For every variable, copies of $H_1$ are concatenated into a chain, whose one side is connected to ensure that the coloring $P_2$ (or its inverse) is the only admissible (2,1)-coloring, the other side transfers this information as the truth valuation of the variable to the clause gadgets of clauses containing it.
 The latter figure sketches the garbage collection and the overall construction of the reduction.

-The result on {\sc $(2,1)$-Coloring}, in particular, implies that {\sc $W(0,2,1,2,0)$-Cover} is NP-complete for simple bipartite input graphs, whereas the semi-edgeless dumbbell graph $W(0,2,1,2,0)$ is the smallest semi-edgeless graph whose covering is NP-complete.
+The result on {\sc $(2,1)$-Coloring}, in particular, implies that {\sc $W(2,0,1,0,2)$-Cover} is NP-complete for simple bipartite input graphs, whereas the semi-edgeless dumbbell graph $W(0,1,1,1,0)$ is the smallest semi-edgeless graph whose covering is NP-complete.

-Further on, we reduce {\sc $(2,1)$-Coloring} to {\sc $(b,1)$-Coloring} by using two copies of the instance of {\sc $(2,1)$-Coloring} and linking them together by suitable graphs called bridges, that enforce replication of colors for the desired coloring.
-See a brief sketch in Fig.~\ref{fig:joinsk} (left).
+Further on, we reduce {\sc $(2,1)$-Coloring} to {\sc $(b,1)$-Coloring} in the proof of Proposition~\ref{t:ab-coloring-np-malaab} by using two copies of the instance of {\sc $(2,1)$-Coloring} and linking them together by suitable graphs called bridges, that enforce replication of colors for the desired coloring.
+See a brief sketch in Figure~\ref{fig:joinsk} (left).
 In view of the initial observation, at this point we know that {\sc $(b,1)$-Coloring} and {\sc $(1,b)$-Coloring} are NP-complete on bipartite inputs for all $b\ge 2$.